SCHUFA Reform 2026: How the New NextGen Score Works

 Official Score Ranges (2026)

-SCHUFA uses five rating categories.
+SCHUFA uses four rating classes, plus a separate no-score case for open defaults.
 The ranges differ from what many unofficial guides still publish, so make sure you are looking at the official thresholds.
+The share figures below are SCHUFA's own.

-Source: Finanztip (citing SCHUFA data).
-Consumers with open payment defaults receive no calculated score.
+Source: SCHUFA (share figures), Finanztip.
+Consumers with an open payment default receive no calculated score.

 Shorter Deletion Periods (Since January 2025)

 This change is often confused with the March 2026 scoring reform, but it happened earlier.
-On January 1, 2025, a new Code of Conduct took effect that reduced the deletion period for paid negative entries from 36 months to 18 months.
+On January 1, 2025, an updated Code of Conduct took effect that can shorten the deletion period for a single paid default from 36 months to 18 months.
 The Code of Conduct was agreed in May 2024 between SCHUFA and industry partners.
+These deletion periods rest on a series of ECJ rulings and that Code of Conduct, not on a dedicated SCHUFA statute.
+There is no general law that fixes the timelines.

 Three conditions for the 18-month rule

-If any of these conditions is not met, the standard 36-month deletion period applies.
+If any of these conditions is not met, the standard 36-month (three-year) deletion period applies.
+Always read both figures together: the 18 months is the best case, not the default.

 For expats who may have had a disputed phone or utility bill early in their time in Germany, this faster deletion can make a real difference when applying for a personal loan or a credit card.
 The key is to settle the debt as quickly as possible once you learn about it, ideally within that 100-day window.